 I can tell you from experience that no amount of research will prepare you for actual parenting.
 I still encourage you to learn about all the methods, theories, and styles.
 But, in the end, you will have to use what no book or article will give you: common sense and good judgment.

-We started with the best intentions . . .
+We Started With the Best Intentions . . .

 After a while, we had a “come to Jesus” moment about some of the ways we felt we needed to do things differently.
 And we agreed that attachment parenting was something we did not agree with anymore.
 So we took a step back and re-evaluated.
 We forged our own way of parenting using common sense and good judgment.
 It was the best thing we did for ourselves.

 While I won’t tell you that attachment parenting is “bad” or “wrong” (because it’s not), I will tell you that it may not be the best fit for your family.
 And that’s okay.
-These are the reasons why I changed my mind about attachment parenting, and I am not sorry that I decided to veer away from that particular parenting model.
+These are why I changed my mind about attachment parenting, and I am not sorry that I decided to veer away from that parenting model.

 Attachment parenting is a philosophy that emphasizes creating a strong parent-child connection through maximal parental empathy and responsiveness and continuous bodily closeness and touch.1 The methods of attachment parenting include seven practices.
 They include: